2026-05-15

 Start with the workflow

-Do not begin with the tool.
-Begin with the task.
+Do not start with the tool.
+Start with the work.

 Define the decision criteria

-• Will it still be useful after the novelty wears off?
+- Long-term usefulness: Will it still matter after the novelty wears off?

 The goal is not to adopt AI everywhere.
 The goal is to make better technology decisions.